Certificate III in Ecology (Specialising in Aerial – Tree Climbing)

 The qualification is aligned with the Australian Qualification Framework (AQF) level 3

-After the successful completion of this qualification you may wish to apply for a range of employment opportunities as crew supervisors working in the field and people working in spotter-catcher roles, as vegetation assessors and pre-scopers.
+After the successful completion of our ecology course you may wish to apply for a range of employment opportunities as crew supervisors working in the field, and spotter-catcher roles as vegetation assessors and pre-scopers

 You will study 15 units (13 core units and 2 aerial tree climbing specialisation units)